 Changing the layout of the cage periodically will deter the bird from laying unfertilized eggs, as birds prefer to lay eggs in areas they trust.

 If you can’t find a compelling reason for a parrot to remain at the bottom of the cage, it’s likely injured or has an undiagnosed sickness.

 Assess if the parrot could have a head injury.
 For example, it may remain at the bottom of the cage because it’s dazed.
 Think back to any instances where the parrot may have hit its head while exercising or question if it could have fallen from the top of the cage and landed poorly.

 Look out for any of the following uncharacteristic behaviors:

 - Regurgitating food (not vomiting) or declining to eat.

 - Sleeping during irregular hours.

-It’s also possible that your parrot had a seizure outside when you weren’t around.
+It’s also possible that the parrot had a seizure when you weren’t around.

-The act of a parrot’s seizure that we know – convulsing and jerking – only lasts a few seconds.
-Then, the parrot will likely spend several hours after this at the bottom of a cage.
+The act of a parrot’s seizure – convulsing and jerking – only lasts a few seconds.
+Then, the parrot will likely spend several hours at the bottom of a cage attempting to recover.